sachiniyer/resow/CONTRIBUTING.md

         e.g:  34-Implement-SignIn-feature
 3. Commit and push the changes.
-4. Make a pull request and ask for other teammates approval
+4. Make a pull request after you are done.
+Make sure to close the issue by entering the corresponding issue number. (using '#' sign)
-5. Squash and merge the changes to the main branch
+5. Wait for the teammates review.
+If the changes are approved.
+Squash and merge the changes to the main branch
 6. Notify the teammates if there is a possibility of code collisions.

 ## Detail rules of how and what to contribute